BruOp/personal-website/content/blog/frustum_culling/index.md

 \end{aligned}
 $$

 As a quick reminder, points can be transformed from model to clip space using a Model-View-Projection (MVP) matrix.
-This means we'll need to transform all of the vertices of our AABBs into clip space.
+This means that we'll need to transform all of the vertices of our AABBs into clip space.

 In my implementation, the output of the culling is a list of ids for the objects I want to render.
 The input is the camera, and then for each object a model-to-world transform plus a model space AABB.
 The culling function looks like: